Recommended Websites for Cancer Information

 Cancer in Children - MedlinePlus

-MedlinePlus provides an excellent start to locating information about childhood and adolescent cancer including links to diagnosis, treatment, news, clinical trials, research, dictionaries, directories, and videos.
+MedlinePlus provides an excellent start to locating information about childhood and adolescent cancer including links to diagnosis, treatment, clinical trials, research, dictionaries, directories, and videos.

 Childhood Cancer Guides